pieces-app/documentation/README.md

 ### Prerequisites

 You will need `pnpm` installed on your machine.
-You can install it using npm: `npm install -g pnpm`.
+You can install it using npm: `npm install -g pnpm`

 ### Install Dependencies